Asomiddinov/Asomiddinov/README.md

-- 👋 Hi, I’m Bobir @Asomiddinov
+- 👋 Hi, I’m Bobir @Asomiddinov;
-- 👀 I’m data scientist and pythonist
+- 👀 I’m data scientist and pythonist;
-- 🌱 I’m currently doing sturtup named Babai.io which means business automation by AI.
+- 🌱 I’m currently doing startup named Babai.io which means business automation by AI;
-- 💞️ I’m looking for intelligent people who can join our team to help develop startup.
+- 💞️ I’m looking for intelligent people who can join our team to help develop startup;
 - 📫 You can reach me mailing me to basomiddinov@gmail.com.

 <!---